fastify/fastify-postgres/README.md

 As you can see there is no need to close the client, since is done internally.
 Promises and async await are supported as well.

 ### Name option
 If you need to have multiple databases set up, then you can name each one of them by passing `name: 'foo'`.
-It will then be accessible as `fastify.pg.foo` instead of `fastify.pg`.
+It will then be accessible as `fastify.pg.foo`.
-You can't use both named and an unnamed postgres conenction at once.
+You can use both unnamed and named postgres connections at once.
+There can be only one unnamed connection, and it will be accessible as `fastify.pg`.

 ```js
 const fastify = require('fastify')()